technosoftware-gmbh/roadmap/README.md

 - **support:** *Available only for customers with support subscription*\
 Features and fixes for issues mostly complete and documented.
 Timeline and requirements for general availability usually published.
 Only available for customers with a support subscription.

+- **source:** *Available to all customers as source*\
+Features and fixes for issues ready for production use and available to all customers using the source of the soultions.

 - **all:** *Generally available to all customers*\
-Features and fixes for issues ready for production use and available to all customers.
+Features and fixes for issues ready for production use and available to all customers as source and local nuget packages.

 ## Roadmap stages